-Second, this paper offers a nuanced perspective on the effect of transport infrastructure in rural areas, where the literature has shown inconsistent results.
+This paper also offers a nuanced perspective on the effect of transport infrastructure in rural areas, where the literature has shown inconsistent results.
 While Asher and Novosad (2020) saw that rural road construction did not necessarily improve agricultural outcomes in India, Shamdasani (2021) found the opposite.
 This paper shows how local context contributes to the differential outcomes: the effect of transportation on rural development depends in part on group's ability to exploit new opportunities.
-This insight is in line with Gebresilasse (2021), which emphasizes the importance of complementary policies and investments.
+Local context is particularly salient for rural transport infrastructure projects because of the well-known "last mile" problem.
+This insight is in line with Gebresilasse (2021), which emphasizes the importance of complementary policies and investments, to fully reap the benefits of investments in rural areas.

-Third, this paper adds a perspective to the mixed evidence around the impact of delegating authority on public goods and services provision.
+Additionally, this paper adds a perspective to the mixed evidence around the impact of delegating authority on public goods and services provision.
 On the one hand, bottom-up planning could facilitate better use of local information and higher ownership.
 Alatas et al. (2012) find that allowing the communities to select program beneficiaries resulted in higher satisfaction.
 On the other hand, such practice creates risk for elite capture, per research by Heß et al. (2021).
-In the case of 1970s Korea, the delegation of authority to villages enabled local communities to take advantage and drive a significant impact on agricultural productivity.
+In the case of 1970s Korea, delegating authority to villages enabled local communities to take advantage of new economic opportunities and significantly improve agricultural productivity.